freenas/freenas-docs/userguide/tasks.rst

 system for computer hard disk drives to detect and report on various indicators of reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
-Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.--refer to the drive documentation for confirmation.
+Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.
+Refer to the drive documentation for confirmation.

 :numref:`Figure %s <tasks_add_smart_test_fig>`